ihumanable/patch/README.md

 ### Assertions

+Assertions make it easy to assert that a patched module has or has not observed a call.

 | Assertion                                                                  | Description                                                                              |
 |----------------------------------------------------------------------------|------------------------------------------------------------------------------------------|
 | [assert_called/1](https://hexdocs.pm/patch/Patch.html#assert_called/1)     | Asserts that a particular call has occurred on a mocked module                           |